RichardHowells/PYTHONA-Challenges/Module05Lab/Lab01.md

 Add a property for `colour` like this...
     `colour = property(get_colour, set_colour)`
 Retest your code.
 Discover that you can still set `colour` (NOT `_colour` you should not touch that) to silly values
 1. In the `set_colour` function add protection code so that it will ONLY accept the colour values "Red", "Blue" "Green".
 Again the right thing to do for an invalid value would be to throw an exception.
-For now just print a message.
+If you don't knwo how to do that just print a message.
 1. Discover that assignments to `colour` are now validated by the logic in `set_colour`